oraclechinaappdev/CloudNative_Mobile/Integrations/short/303-IntegrationsLab.md

 ![](images/303/37.integration.if.map1.png)

-27. Click on `string1`, enter the QR code URL without the offer id including ' ' sign, i.e. `'https://qrcodegenerator-<Your Application Container Cloud Identity Domain Hostname>/ctdqr/v1/offer/'` (Hostname obtained from 'Microservices' lab)
+27. Click on `string1`, enter the QR code URL without the offer id including ' ' sign, i.e. `'https://qrcodegenerator-<Your Application Container Cloud Identity Domain Hostname>/ctdqr/v1/offer/'`, notice don't forget to put the single quote in the front and the end of the URL.
+(Hostname obtained from 'Microservices' lab)
     Next, expand `Source` from the left pane, drag the `offerid` field and drop it onto `string2`.
 A string is automatically inserted. \(This is the XSLT variable representation of 'offerid'\)
 	Click `Save`, and then click `Close` button at the bottom to return previous screen.